michelp/pgsodium/README.md

      ****************************************************************

 **The secret key cannot be accessed from SQL**.
-The only way to use the server secret key is to *derive* other keys from it shown in the next section.
-It is up to you to edit the script to get or generate the key however you want.
+The only way to use the server secret key is to *derive* other keys from it using `pgsodium_derive()` shown in the next section.

+It is up to you to edit the script to get or generate the key however you want.  pgsodium can be used to generate a new random key with `select encode(randombytes_buf(32), 'hex')`.
 Common patterns including prompting for the key on boot, fetching it from an ssh server or managed cloud secret system, or using a command line tool to get it from a hardware security module.

 # Server Key Derivation